-Table 1.2.3.3 – NBA-MMS-UWB range-measurement cycle parameters (example)
+Table 1.2.3.3 – NBA-UWB MMS ranging cycle parameters (example)

+Coordination

+For the discovery of UWB sessions nearby and the avoidance of collision driven by overlap of blocks, HRP-ARDEVs may use coordination method.
+The higher layers determines whether the coordination is active or not.
+If coordination is active, initiator opportunistically or periodically transmits acquisition packet (AP) with the information of UWB channel usage after a session is configured.
+The transmission of AP may start before the start of the first block.
+Initiator sends AP in either NB (NB AP) or UWB (UWB AP) or both.
+Initiator transmits NB AP in NB initialization channel and UWB AP in default UWB ranging channel described in Table 1.2.3.1.
+NB AP is described in 1.7.1 and UWB AP is described in 1.7.2.
+To provide the information of UWB channel usage, both NB AP and/or UWB AP include UWB Per-Session Info Fields described in 1.7.3.
+The higher layer determines the suitable interval between APs.

+If coordination is active, before starting a new session, initiator scans the initialization channel of NB and/or the default ranging channel of UWB for receiving NB AP and/or UWB AP.
+The length of period for scanning is implementation specific.
+Initiator obtains the information of UWB channel usages from the received APs from other initiators.

+With the knowledge of UWB channel usages by other sessions, initiator may select the values for configuring its new session.
+The selected values minimize the overlap of active periods between other sessions nearby.
+The actions on operations, e.g., selection of the values, on information received from AP(s) are implementation specific.

+Otherwise, Initiator starts control phase without scanning nearby AP(s).

-NBA-MMS-UWB bands and channels
+NBA-UWB MMS bands and channels

 Overview

-The spectrum for NB access is located in the UNII-3 and UNII-5 band at 5725-5850 MHz and 5925-6425 MHz.
-Both the UNII-3 and the UNII-5 band are used in coexistence with 802.11 and other radio technology.
+The spectrum for NB access is located in the UNII-3 and UNII-5 bands at 5725-5850 MHz and 5925-6425 MHz.
+Both the UNII-3 and the UNII-5 bands are used in coexistence with 802.11 and other radio technology.
 Since the occupied bandwidth of the O-QPSK NB radio is less than 2.5 MHz, up to 50 NB channels can be allocated for NBA-UWB in the UNII-3 band.
 Up to 200 NB channels can be allocated in the UNII-5 band.
-The arrangement of 802.11 channels and NB channels is shown in the following Figure 1.3.1.1.
+The arrangement of 802.11 channels and NB channels is shown in the following Figure 1.4.1.1.

-Figure 1.3.1.1 – NB channels UNII-3, UNII-5
+Figure 1.4.1.1 – NB channels UNII-3, UNII-5